rclone/rclone/docs/content/memory.md

 The memory backend is an in RAM backend.
 It does not persist its data - use the local backend for that.

-The memory backend behaves like a bucket based remote (eg like s3).
+The memory backend behaves like a bucket based remote (e.g. like s3).
 Because it has no parameters you can just use it with the `:memory:` remote name.